puppetlabs/puppet_litmus/docs/md/content/usage/testing/running-acceptance-tests.md

 The MoTD shows you how to use Litmus to acceptance test an existing module.
 As you scale up your acceptance testing, you will need to write your own acceptance tests.
 Try out the following:

-* Provision more than one system, for example, `pdk bundle exec rake 'litmus:provision[docker, centos:6]'`.
+* Provision more than one system, for example, `pdk bundle exec rake 'litmus:provision[docker, litmusimage/debian:12]'`.
 Note that you will need to re-run the `install_agent` and `install_module` command if you want to run tests.
 * Look at the inventory file and take note of the ssh connection information
 * ssh into the CentOS box when you know the password, for example, `ssh -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no root@localhost -p 2222`, or use Bolt as shown in the example.
-* ssh into the CentOS box without a password, run `docker ps`, take note of the Container Name and then run `docker exec -it litmusimage_centos_7-2222 '/bin/bash'` in this example litmusimage_centos_7-2222 is the Container Name.
+* ssh into the CentOS box without a password, run `docker ps`, take note of the Container Name and then run `docker exec -it litmusimage_centos_stream9-2222 '/bin/bash'` in this example litmusimage_centos_stream9-2222 is the Container Name.

 > Note: We have moved all our PR testing to public pipelines to make contributing to Puppet supported modules a better experience.
-Check out our [PR testing matrix](https://github.com/puppetlabs/puppetlabs-apache/pull/2141) Github Actions.
+Check out our [Github Action templates](https://github.com/puppetlabs/cat-github-actions/tree/main/.github/workflows).
 All of our testing is now ran in the one place.